Harunur Rashid (Chapai Nawabganj politician)

-Harunur Rashid (born 1 January 1962) is a Bangladesh Nationalist Party politician and the incumbent Jatiya Sangsad member from the Chapai Nawabganj-3 constituency since January 2019.
+Harunur Rashid (born 1 January 1962) is a politician of the Bangladesh Nationalist Party and was the Jatiya Sangsad member for the Chapai Nawabganj-3 constituency from 2019 to 2022.

 Career

 Rashid was elected to Jatiya Sangsad from Chapai Nawabganj-3 in the June 1996 Bangladeshi general election as a candidate of Bangladesh Nationalist Party.
-He had received 77,929 votes while his nearest rival, Latifur Rahman of Awami League, had received 47,048 votes.
+He had received 77,929 votes while his nearest rival, Latifur Rahman of the Jamaat-e-Islami, had received 47,048 votes.

-Rashid was re-elected to the same position in the 2001 Bangladeshi general election.
-He had received 85,489 votes while the same rival, Latifur Rahman of Awami League, had received 60,460 votes.
+Rashid was re-elected in the 2001 Bangladeshi general election.
+He had received 85,489 votes while the same rival, Latifur Rahman of the Jamaat-e-Islami, had received 60,460 votes.

-Rashid contested the 2008 Bangladeshi general election from Chapai Nawabganj-3 as the Bangladesh Nationalist Party candidate but lost to Abdul Odud of Awami League.
+Rashid contested the 2008 Bangladeshi general election from Chapai Nawabganj-3 as the Bangladesh Nationalist Party candidate but lost to Abdul Odud of the Awami League.
 He received 76,178 votes while the winner received 112,753 votes.
 Latifur Rahman of Bangladesh Jamaat-e-Islami also campaigned against him.

-In November 2011, Rashid participated in a human chain protesting erosion at the Chapainawabganj Press Club.

-Rashid boycotted the 2014 election as per decision of the Bangladesh Nationalist Party and Abdul Odud of Awami League was elected to parliament uncontested from Chapai Nawabganj-3.
+Rashid boycotted the 2014 election as per decision of the Bangladesh Nationalist Party and Abdul Odud of the Awami League was elected to parliament uncontested from Chapai Nawabganj-3.

-Rashid was elected to parliament from Chapai Nawabganj-3 as a Bangladesh Nationalist Party candidate on 30 December 2018.
-He had received 133,661 votes while Abdul Odul of Awami League and his nearest rival received 85,938 votes.
+Rashid was elected to parliament from Chapai Nawabganj-3 as a candidate of the Bangladesh Nationalist Party on 30 December 2018.
+He had received 133,661 votes while Abdul Odul of the Awami League and his nearest rival received 85,938 votes.
 He took the oath of office 90 days after the mandated time following instructions of Tarique Rahman.
 The four Bangladesh Nationalist Party members of parliament initially refused to join parliament as they had deemed the election unfair.

 Rashid in parliament asked the speaker to create a committee to investigate the large number of cases filed against Bangladesh Nationalist Party politicians.
+Rashid resigned from parliament on 23 December 2022 as part of the BNP's anti-government protest.